HChen02/Lead-Analysis-Assistant/README.md

 - [Ollama](https://ollama.ai/) for providing local language models
 - [LangChain](https://www.langchain.com/) for the AI application framework
 - [FAISS](https://github.com/facebookresearch/faiss) for the similarity search library
-- [ByRATINGS](https://byratings.com/es/) for the idea of the project
+- [ByRATINGS](https://byratings.com/es/) for the data of the project

 # Lead Analysis Assistant [SPANISH]